Oluwasetemi/school_of_engineering_v4/slides.md

 # Viewport metadata

 <div></div>

 The other meta tag that should be considered essential is the viewport meta tag, which helps site responsiveness, enabling content to render well by default, no matter the viewport width and also enhances the user experience.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0"/>
 ```

-name="viewport": This specifies that the meta tag is providing information about the viewport.
+`name="viewport"`: This specifies that the meta tag is providing information about the viewport.
 The viewport is the user's visible area of a web page, which varies with the device used to view the site (desktop, tablet, mobile phone).

-content="width=device-width, initial-scale=1.0": This attribute contains the settings for the viewport.
+`content="width=device-width, initial-scale=1.0"`: This attribute contains the settings for the viewport.
 It is a comma-separated list of properties and values.
 In this case, it contains two key properties:

-width=device-width: This sets the width of the viewport to be equal to the width of the device.
-It ensures that the webpage is not scaled down or up but instead uses the full width of the device's screen. initial-scale=1.0: This sets the initial zoom level when the page is first loaded.
+`width=device-width`: This sets the width of the viewport to be equal to the width of the device.
+It ensures that the webpage is not scaled down or up but instead uses the full width of the device's screen.

+`initial-scale=1.0`: This sets the initial zoom level when the page is first loaded.
 A scale of 1.0 means no zoom, i.e., the page content appears at 100% of its size.

 ---
 hideInToc: true
 ---

 # Body

 <div></div>

-The <kbd>&lt;body&gt;</kbd> tag defines the document's body.
+The `<body>` tag defines the document's body.

-The <kbd>&lt;body&gt;</kbd>  element contains all the contents of an HTML document, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
+The `<body>`  element contains all the contents of an HTML document, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.

-Note: There can only be one <kbd>&lt;body&gt;</kbd> element in an HTML document.
+Note: There can only be one `<body>` element in an HTML document.

-Inside the <kbd>&lt;body&gt;</kbd> tags of an HTML document, you can find a wide variety of elements that are used to structure and present the content of a webpage.
-Here are some common HTML tags that are typically found inside the <kbd>&lt;body&gt;</kbd> tag:
+Inside the `<body>` tags of an HTML document, you can find a wide variety of elements that are used to structure and present the content of a webpage.
+Here are some common HTML tags that are typically found inside the `<body>` tag:

 ```html
 <body>